 Lancaster County is full of communities with peculiar names.
 This series examines their curious etymology.
 Next up: Cocalico.

 Today, Cocalico is the name of a creek, a village, two townships, and a school district here in Lancaster County, Pa.
 Interesting side note.
 Before 1838, East and West Cocalico were combined as one township, Cocalico, at the founding of Lancaster County in 1729.
-According to the East Cocalico Township website, the township took its name from the Cocalico Creek and an indigenous village that was present when the first European settlers arrived.
+According to the East Cocalico Township website, the township took its name from Cocalico Creek and an indigenous village that was present when the first European settlers arrived.

 Almost everyone agrees that the word Cocalico is Native American in origin.
 What is up for debate is the word’s exact meaning.